cmrust/zippy/README.md

 - Works from Unix/Linux command line
 - Works with Python v2.3 or greater

 I recently found myself needing to unzip a Zip64 file on an older UNIX platform.
-The system didn't have access to v6.0 or greater of the UnZip CLI tool, where 64 bit support was added.
-So, I started digging around.
-It seems Python has been supporting the file format for a while now, and so I whipped up this script to do some unzipping!
+The system didn't have access to v6.0 or greater of the UnZip CLI tool, where 64 bit support was added, and so I started digging around.
+It seems Python has been supporting the file format for a while now, and so here's a script do some unzipping.

 This code should be compatible on any Linux system running Python v2.3 or greater.